AgoraNomic/agoranomic.github.io/play.md

 This page is for people once they've become players.
 To become a player, look at [the joining page](join).

-Please keep in mind that by its nature, Agora is always changing and this page may be somewhat outdated.
-If it is, please nag nix to fix it.
-Also keep in mind that there are likely many many more things you can do in Agora, and only the rules will provide a full list.
-This is simply meant to get you started.
+Please keep in mind that Agora is always changing, and this page may become outdated.
+If you notice anything that doesn't seem right, please contact the Webmastor to update it.

+Please also keep in mind that this list is non-exhaustive, and only the rules can provide a full list.
+This is simply some ways to get your foot in the door.

 ## Things to Do Right Away